zeroluck/docs/sources/faq/index.md

 We lead the development of the [Enterprise UMA](http://www.gluu.co/kantara) use case.
 We also participated in the design of the Juju Application Security Protocol, which defines the interfaces between web and mobile applications, and the open-standard based security components.
 We are leading an effort to standardize Oauth2 multi-party federation.
-We also have the first implemenation of an OpenID Connect Proxy.
+We also have the first implementation of an OpenID Connect Proxy.

 The Gluu Server has always been ahead, and without the constraint of know-it-all venture capitalists, telling us how to run our business, we are free to develop not only what the market wants today, but we think it needs.
 And if someone else writes a free open source component that is better than what OX provides, we will abandon our OX component in its favor.
-This vaccuum cleaner approach to open source enables us to stay a step ahead of our slow-footed enterprise competition, getting components to market faster and better.
+This vacuum cleaner approach to open source enables us to stay a step ahead of our slow-footed enterprise competition, getting components to market faster and better.

 ## What will you learn if you read all the docs?